betterscientificsoftware/bssw.io/Articles/UnitTestingC++WithCatch.md

 Tests can be given stylized names to facilitate selections, or you can use labels.
 In our case, the label "unit" is added to denote the unit tests (`set_tests_properties(${TESTNAME} PROPERTIES LABELS "unit").

-Tests can be selected from CTest by using the `-R' option to perform a regular expression filteron the test name or by using the `-L` options to select a label.
+Tests can be selected from CTest by using the `-R` option to perform a regular expression filter on the test name or by using the `-L` options to select a label.
 For example, all the unit tests can be run with `ctest -L unit`.

 ### Floating-point values